joshuaneedham/joshuaneedham.github.io/_posts/2021-06-30-lifecycle-state-props.md

 State should not be modified directly, but it can be modified with a special method called `setState()`.

 A change in state occurs with user-input, triggering an event, etc. React components with state are rendered based on the data in state.
 State holds the initial information.

+When state changes React is informed immediately rerendering the DOM, not the whole DOM, but only the component that is being updated.
+This is done with the `setState()` method previously mentioned.

+Two key points regarding state:
+- State shouldn't be modified directly - the `setState()` should be used.
+- State affects the performance of the application and shouldn't be used unnecessarily.

+### Main differences between props and state

+- Components receive data from outside with props and can create and manage their own data with state.
+- Props are used to pass data, state is for managing data
+- Data from props is read-only and cannot be modified by a component that is receiving it from a parent component.